International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.binding.https.md

 }
 ```

-Note that if the location header is an absolute URL, it must resolve to an address that is relative to the base address of the request.
+Note that if the location header is not an absolute URL, it must resolve to an address that is relative to the base address of the request.

-### 2.6 The provider `negotiations/:id/offers` resource
+### 2.6 The provider `negotiations/:id/request` resource

 #### 2.6.1 POST

-A consumer may make an offer by POSTing a [ContractOfferMessage](./message/contract.offer.message.json) to `negotiations/:id/offers`:
+A consumer may make an offer by POSTing a [ContractRequestMessage](./message/contract.request.message.json) to `negotiations/:id/request`:

 ```
 POST https://connector.provider.com/negotiations/urn:uuid:dcbf434c-eacf-4582-9a02-f8dd50120fd3/offers